CVE-2024-26013

 CVE-2024-26013 is a high-severity Improper Restriction of Communication Channel to Intended Endpoints (CWE-923) vulnerability in Fortinet Fortianalyzer.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 45.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References